- Academic Affairs

 - Accreditation Commission

 MSCHE is one of seven regional accreditors throughout the United States.
 MSCHE is responsible for colleges and universities in Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania, Puerto Rico, the U.S. Virgin Islands, and selected institutions abroad.
-Because MSCHE is an accrediting body that is recognized by the United States Department of Education, students at MSCHE-accredited institutions are eligible under Title IV to receive federal student financial assistance.
+Because MSCHE is an accrediting body that is recognized by the U.S. Department of Education, students at MSCHE-accredited institutions are eligible under Title IV to receive federal student financial assistance.

 - Accreditation Liaison Officer (ALO)